lifting-bits/sleigh/README.md

 ## Packaging

 The CMake configuration also supports building packages for SLEIGH.
-If the `SLEIGH_ENABLE_PACKAGING` option is set, the build will create a tarball containing the SLEIGH installation.
+If the `SLEIGH_ENABLE_PACKAGING` option is set during the configuration step, the build step will generate a tarball containing the SLEIGH installation.
 Additionally, the build will create an RPM package if it finds `rpm` in the `PATH` and/or a DEB package if it finds `dpkg` in the `PATH`.

+For example:

 ```sh
 cmake \
     -DSLEIGH_ENABLE_PACKAGING=ON \